-Refer to "Coaxlink I/O Connectors" on page 14 for I/O connectors pin assignments.
+Refer to Connectors for pin assignments.

 - 1. Connect TTL Signal to IN+ - 2.
 Connect TTL Circuit Ground (Digital GND) to IN-

 Important: As good practice, it is recommended to shield the whole set of wires, using a shielded cable.
 Shielding improve EMI protection against external interferences (immunity) and avoid unwanted EM emissions.
 The shield should be connected to the devices (PC, cameras, and systems components) chassis and should be separated from the digital GND line.